 The rise of the curry leaf bread.
 This morning my neighbor comes home and hands me a big bag of kadhipatha/curry leaves from her garden.
-My neighbor has a big curry leaf tree and shares it will everyone in our street.
+My neighbor has a big curry leaf tree and shares it with everyone in our street.
 Really thankful to have such neighbors.
 Those fresh aromatic leaves enticed me to immediately make something with it.
 I was in the process of baking bread and it suddenly struck to me that I could use these curry leaves as flavoring in the bread.

 Kadhipatha is known for its health benefits.
 I usually use it in tadka/seasoning for the curries or dals.
 Most of the time kids don’t eat it.
 This is one good way to help everyone consume kadhipatha.